joanms/recipe-database/README.md

 As a user, I want to:
 - **Easily add my own recipes.**
 The site has a recipe input form which is intuitive and easy to use.
 Users can type recipes into it, or copy and paste them from elsewhere.
 The templates are set up to format the recipes neatly once they are input.
+I considered using a dropdown menu for ingredient units and separate fields for the quantities and names of ingredients so that users would input them consistently, but decided against this for three reasons.
+Firstly, it would be very tedious for a user who wanted to copy and paste a list of ingredients from elsewhere.
+Secondly, I might not think of all possible units a user might want to input.
+Thirdly, it wouldn't allow for subsets of ingredients, such as those for sauces, marinades, icing, etc. The setup I have used allows much more flexibility and ease of use.

 - **Search for recipes according to a wide range of criteria.**